NickoDelaCruz/travel.planit/README.md

   * Input example: 3/13/18 - 3/18/18
   * Output example: "Moderate rain, cloudy skies, daytime highs in the mid 50's, nighttime lows in the lower 40s."

+4. User can add activities to their trip
+  * Input example: "Seattle trip" -> "Paddleboarding, hiking"
+  * Output example: "Activities: Paddleboarding, hiking"

 ## Setup/Installation Requirements

 * _Clone GitHub repository to desktop or desired directory_
-* _Navigate to directory in terminal and launch site using the ruby app.rb command_
+* _Navigate to directory in terminal_
-* _Open browser and navigate to localhost URL_
-* _View database using psql in the terminal_
+* _Ensure that Postgres is running and launch database using the 'rake db:migrate' command in the terminal_
-* _Alternatively, view the site using Heroku without installing it locally_
+* _Ensure that gems are installed by running "bundle" in the terminal_
+* _Launch application in Sinatra by entering the "ruby app.rb" command_
+* _Navigate to webpage in browser by navigating to localhost:4567_

 ## Known Bugs
+*_Styling does not render correctly on the "trips" page.
+This is likely due to a browser or routing issue, but attempting to fix it falls outside of the scope of the project.
+Attempts to remedy the issue may occur at a later date._*

 ## Support and contact details